 - 1. far away from heater,

 - 2. in approved containers,

-- tightly closed and
+- 3. tightly closed and

-out of children's reach.
+- 4. out of children's reach.

-Water heater has a main burner and hot surface igniter.
-The hot surface igniter:

-- 1. can come on at any time and - 2. will ignite flammable vapors.
+Do not install the water heater where flammable products will be stored or used unless the main burner and hot surface igniter are igniter.
+The hot surface igniter: 1. can come on at any time and 2. will ignite flammable vapors.